-Consider a couple of questions about paper documents in your organisation:
+Ask yourself a couple of questions about paper documents in your organisation:

 - Can you describe the end to end process for handling a document containing someone’s personal data?

+If the answer to any of these questions is no then you are almost certainly not GDPR compliant.
 You need to make sure you have a process in place for the life of the printed document, and make sure that every piece of paper containing personal details is accounted for and managed effectively to comply with GDPR.

 GDPR means you will need to give individuals’ Right to Access their stored data, as well as their Right to Erasure / Right to be Forgotten for that data.
 In both cases are you sure you could access all the personal information you hold on that person, both electronically and on paper?

 We have the solutions to ensure you comply with GDPR: